iiasa/message-ix-models/doc/repro.rst

 Completed projects
 ------------------

-Doc pages for completed projects **must** specify:
+Documentation pages for completed projects **must** specify all of the following.

-- location(s) of scenarios, e.g.
+- Location(s) of scenario data, e.g.

-  - ixmp URLS giving the platform (‘database’), model name, scenario name, *and* version for any scenarios.
+  - :mod:`ixmp` URLS giving the platform (‘database’), model name, scenario name, *and* version for any scenarios.
     These **must** allow a reader to distinguish between ‘main’ or meaningful scenarios and other extras that should not be used.
   - Specific external databases, Scenario Explorer instances, etc.

-- data sources,
+- Data sources,
-- reference to code used to prepare data,
+- Reference to code used to prepare data,
-- any special parametrization or structure that is different from the RES or a referenced project, and
+- Any special parametrization or structure that is different from the RES or a referenced project, and
-- complete instructions to run all scenarios related to the project.
+- Complete instructions to run all workflow(s) and/or scenarios related to the project.

-Doc pages for completed projects **should** include a “Summary” section with all relevant items from the following list.
+The pages **should** also include a “Summary” section with all relevant items from the following list.
 This allows quick/at-a-glance understanding of the model configuration used for a completed project.
-These can be described *directly*, or by *reference*, for the latter, write “same as <other project>” and add a ReST link to a full description elsewhere.
+These can be described *directly*, or by *reference*; for the latter, write “same as <other project>” and add a ReST link to a full description elsewhere.

 Example summary section
 ~~~~~~~~~~~~~~~~~~~~~~~